Natural Resources

 The Conservation Foundation’s Conservation@Home program offers free advice and ideas to help eliminate chemical use, incorporate earth-friendly landscaping and create native gardens.

-Great news for Naperville residents: the City will cover the cost of on-site consultations and certification fees for 2024!
+Great news for Naperville residents: after the great success of our 2024 partnership, the City will again cover the cost of on-site consultations and certification fees for 2025!
 This is a fantastic opportunity to create a more resilient ecosystem right in your backyard.

 Here's how it works: an expert from The Conservation Foundation will visit your property and offer personalized advice on plants, maintenance practices, and design elements that boost biodiversity.
 If you meet the criteria, your property will earn a certification, and you'll receive a sign to showcase your eco-friendly status—perfect for raising awareness in your neighborhood.